Sigmmma/reclaimers-aws/README.md

 * An admin has already connected AWS to GitHub using OAuth via the CodeBuild project wizard -- this allows AWS to create webhooks in the necessary repos.
 * The account owns the **reclaimers.net** domain.
-* CDK will create a second Route 53 hosted zone for the reclaimers.net domain.
-Transfer the NS and SOA records from the original to the new one, then delete the original.
+* While AWS creates a default hosted zone for the owned domain, CDK will create a second one with all the required DNS records for the reclaimers.net domain.
+Obtain the nameservers from this new zone's details section and update the registered domain's nameservers to match.
+Delete the unused default hosted zone once the confirmation email is received.

 ## Usage
 Deployments happen from the developer's local system.
 You must be authenticated with the AWS account in order to deploy.
 This is done by setting some [environment variables][env]: